Bringing Natural Burial to the Seacoast

 We are available for private green burial consulting and death doula work!

-What is green burial?
+What is natural burial?

 For most of human existence, bodies were buried in the ground to decompose after death.
 As humans tend to do, we’ve evolved this process to become complicated, toxic and expensive.
-What is now being called green burial is a return to the traditional practice of simply burying a body in the ground and not impeding the natural decomposition process.
+What is now being called natural or green burial is a return to the traditional practice of simply burying a body in the ground and not impeding the natural decomposition process.
 This method allows the body to nourish the environment while creating the opportunity for a beautiful farewell and final resting place in nature.

-At Lotus and Lavender Burial Cemetery, everything put into the ground will be easily biodegradable and we will partner with local artisans for simple pine coffins, wool burial shrouds, and wicker caskets.
+At Lotus and Lavender Burial, everything put into the ground will be easily biodegradable and we will partner with local artisans for simple pine coffins, wool burial shrouds, and wicker caskets.
 The graves can be marked with native stones or plantings and live and dried flowers will be available for services.
 The land will forever be accessible to visit as a place of remembrance and reminder of the interconnectedness of life.

 Caring for the dead with minimal environmental impact that aids in the conservation of natural resources